 Probationary employees are all employees who are newly hired and regular employees who are appointed to a new position due to promotion.
-Probationary employees shall be subject to a period of six-month probation.
+Probationary employees shall be subject to a period of six month probation, or nine month probation for Public Safety employees.
 This probation period may be extended in individual cases by the Department Head, with the approval of the Mayor or his/her designee.
 No probationary period may be extended more than an additional six months.
 The work and conduct of probationary employees will be subject to close scrutiny and evaluation.
 The probationary period shall be considered to be a working test period during which an employee is required to demonstrate fitness for the appointed position by actual performance of the duties of the position.
 During the probationary period for newly hired employees, vacation leave is not allowed.
 Employees on probation due to disciplinary actions are still eligible for vacation.